OpenGlobalMind/rel8-wiki/Work In Progress.md

 # Work In Progress

-This wiki is a thinking space where we are working in the open to develop [[What Is Rel8|Rel8]].
+This wiki is a thinking space where we are working in the open to develop [[Where Is Rel8|Rel8]].

 Expect changes, perhaps big ones!